gurundoro/ttp_challenge/README.md

 Installation:

-1. In one tap open './ttp_backend' folder and run the following commands
+1. In one tab open './ttp_backend' folder and run the following commands in order
- * bundles install
+ * bundle install
  * rails db:create
  * rails db: migrate
  * rails s

-2. In another tab open './ttp_frontend' and run the following commands
+2. In a second tab open './ttp_frontend' and run the following commands in order
   * npm install
   * npm start
   * y to confirm using an alternate port to localhost:3000 which is running the server based on the previous instructions.

 To Visit App:

-`localhost:3000
+`localhost:3000/login

 ## Reflection

-Along this app was bootstrapped on the Frontend using create-react-app.
-Design was done with Bootstrap and CSS3.
+This app was bootstrapped on the Frontend using create-react-app.
+Design was done with Bootstrap4 and CSS3.
 Other Libraries used include React-Router.
 Data was retrieved from the IEX and Cloud IEX apis.
 The backend was built with Ruby on Rails and gem files used include BCRYPT and JWT.

 Given more time I would have included unit tests.

-Features I wish to add would be charts to track you stocks perfromance using the Chart.js library as I did [here](https://github.com/Kudzanayi-Dzvairo/covid-tracker-react)
+Features I wish to add would be charts to track a users stocks perfromance using the Chart.js library as I did [here](https://github.com/Kudzanayi-Dzvairo/covid-tracker-react)

+Future iteratons will be deployed.
+The application is only available for local development.
+This should be deployed to a hosted server.